Maintaining the cleanliness of your bird feeders is highly important. An unclean feeder can cause a range of problems for the birds and their food.

 Our garden birds appreciate good hygiene as much as the rest of us, and while they can maintain their own hygiene quite well, it’s down to us to ensure that we are maintaining good hygiene practices at their feeders so they get the most of the bird food we offer them.
 Join us as we explore the easy steps you can take in our how-to-clean bird feeders guide.

-To avoid that happening, we have put together a few steps on how to keep your feeders clean.
+To avoid that happening, we have put together a few steps on how to clean bird feeders.

 Clear out your feeders